Posted on 21 Feb 2014

 My legs are quivering like a baby giraffe just thinking about that!

-And Grimek trained hard, hitting the gym five or six times a week and training for up to five hours a session!
+And Grimek trained hard, hitting the gym five or six times a week and training for up to several hours a session!

 And his advice for anyone that wanted to start building a muscular physique?